Iowa tops No. 12 Texas Tech 72-61 at Las Vegas Invitational

 UP NEXT

-Iowa: Plays for the Las Vegas Invitational title against the winner of the San Diego State-Creighton game.
+Iowa: Plays for the Las Vegas Invitational title Friday against San Diego State.

-Texas Tech: Faces the loser of San Diego State vs. Creighton.
+Texas Tech: Also plays Friday vs. Creighton.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25